peerware/peerbot/README.md

+ad: will make anything for you at 30$/h or fixed price quotes

 first open source project give feedback and no bully

 WTFPL license

 wip bot might clean it and dockerize it later